haiku/infrastructure/containers/services/ports-mirror/README.md

 * `S3_ACCESS_KEY` - S3 access key
 * `S3_SECRET_KEY` - S3 secret key

-When `S3_BUCKET` is set, the script checks whether each package already exists in the bucket and only downloads and archives it when it is missing.
+When `S3_BUCKET` is set, the script records the recipe's sha256 checksum on each archived object and verifies it via the S3 API (`head_object`).
+Objects whose recorded checksum does not match the recipe -- or that were archived before the checksum was recorded -- are re-downloaded and re-archived.